On the connectedness of the space of codimension one foliations on a closed 3-manifold

 \begin{corollaryD}[Neat case] Any continuous path of plane fields connecting two neat foliations can be deformed (with fixed endpoints) to a path of neat foliations.
 In particular, the map $\pi_0\NN(M)\overset{\iota_*}{\to} \pi_0\PP(M)$ induced by the inclusion $\NN(M)\overset{\iota}{\hookrightarrow}\PP(M)$ is \emph{injective}. \end{corollaryD}

 Finally, in Section \ref{s:cleaning}, we prove:

 \begin{thmin} Neat foliations are dense among foliations. \end{thmin}

-This is precisely where we drop from \emph{path}-connectedness to connectedness: instead of a \emph{continuous deformation} of any foliation to a neat one, what we achieve is a(n arbitrarily) small \emph{perturbation}.
+This is precisely where we loose \emph{path}-connectedness and achieve only connectedness: instead of a \emph{continuous deformation} of any foliation to a neat one, what we achieve is a(n arbitrarily) small \emph{perturbation}.

 Theorem \ref{t:main} follows readily: given a connected component $\CC$ in $\PP(M)$, $\FF(M)\cap \CC$ is connected since $\NN(M)\cap \CC$ is both path-connected by Corollary D' and dense in $\FF(M)\cap \CC$ by Theorem \ref{t:cleaning}.